 - Lower the coverage.
-Talk to your insurer about the possibility to lower your coverage.
+Review your current protection plan or talk to your insurer about the possibility to lower your coverage.
 Getting less coverage means you can pay lower premiums.

 - Request for new medical exam.
 If you feel like your health has improved (for example, you beat obesity or you stopped smoking for several years), you can discuss with your insurer about the possibility of taking new medical exam to reassess the risk and premium rate.

 - Use cash value to pay for premium.
 Talk to you insurer about using the cash value built up in your whole life insurance policy to cover your premium rate.